ReactiveMongo/Play-ReactiveMongo/README.md

 # ReactiveMongo Support to Play!
-Framework 2.2
+Framework 2.3

-This is a plugin for Play 2.2, enabling support for [ReactiveMongo](http://reactivemongo.org) - reactive, asynchronous and non-blocking Scala driver for MongoDB.
+This is a plugin for Play 2.3, enabling support for [ReactiveMongo](http://reactivemongo.org) - reactive, asynchronous and non-blocking Scala driver for MongoDB.

-> 0.10.2 is out, including an important reliability fix.
-It is binary compatible with 0.10.0.
-All users are strongly encouraged to update.

 ## Main features